-Information about reportable segments
+B. Information about reportable segments

-The Company deals in one business segment namely "Manufacturing of LED Lighting" therefore, product wise revenue disclosures are not applicable to the Company.
+The Company deals in one business segment namely Manufacturing of LED Lighling therefore, product wise revenue disclosures are not applicable to the Company.

-i) Information about geographical areas
+1) Information about geographical areas

-Company operates primarily under a single geographic location i.e. India and accordingly, there are no separate reportable geographical segments a) List of related parties
+Company operates primarily under a single geographic location i.e. India and accordingly, there are no separate reportable geographical segments.